Social Enterprise is an increasingly popular form of business across the EU.

 So, in simple terms, if we bring the two words together, ‘business or enterprise’ and ‘social’ we achieve a definition of social enterprise:

-- A social enterprise is a revenue-generating business with a twist.
+A. A social enterprise is a revenue-generating business with a twist.
 It has two goals: to achieve social, cultural, community economic and/or environmental outcomes; and, to earn revenue.

-- A social enterprise applies commercial strategies to maximize improvements in human and environmental well-being.
+B. A social enterprise applies commercial strategies to maximize improvements in human and environmental well-being.

-- A social enterprise’s mission is at the center of business, with income generation as the means to achieve and support the mission.
+C. A social enterprise’s mission is at the center of business, with income generation as the means to achieve and support the mission.